KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 (changing-environment)=
 ## Changing environment variable settings

-Normally kde-builder uses the environment that is present when starting up when running programs to perform updates and builds.
+Normally, KDE Builder uses the environment that is present when starting up when running programs to perform updates and builds.
 This is useful for when you are running kde-builder from the command line.

-However, you may want to change the setting for environment variables that kde-builder does not provide an option for directly.
+However, you may want to change the setting for environment variables that KDE Builder does not provide an option for directly.
 For instance, to set up any required environment variables when running kde-builder on a timer such as Cron.
 This is possible with the [set-env](#conf-set-env) option.